zeroc-ice/ice-builder-visualstudio/README.md

 ![Missing cpp mapping](Screenshots/cpp-mapping.png)

+> :arrows_counterclockwise: Ice Builder's property page appears after you add `zeroc.icebuilder.msbuild` to your project, but not immediately after you restore this NuGet package in your project.
+You need to reload your project or solution after a NuGet restore to see this page.

-This selection always applies to all configurations and platforms.
+This C++ Mapping selection always applies to all configurations and platforms.
 See [Selecting the Slice to C++ Mapping](https://github.com/zeroc-ice/ice-builder-msbuild/blob/master/README.md#selecting-the-slice-to-c-mapping) with Ice Builder for MSBuild for further details.

-:memo: When the C++ Mapping is set to C++11, Ice Builder defines `ICE_CPP11_MAPPING` during C++ compilation of your project even though you don't see `ICE_CPP11_MAPPING` among the C/C++ Preprocessor Definitions in the Visual Studio IDE.
+> :information_source: When C++ Mapping is set to C++11, Ice Builder defines `ICE_CPP11_MAPPING` during C++ compilation of your project even though you don't see `ICE_CPP11_MAPPING` among the C/C++ Preprocessor Definitions in the Visual Studio IDE.

 ### Customizing the Slice to C++ Compilation